- Programs of Study

 The College has designated a Civil Rights Coordinator, who serves as the College’s Title IX Coordinator and the College’s ADA/Section 504 Coordinator, to carry out its commitment to equal opportunity and nondiscrimination.
 Inquiries or complaints by students or employees regarding the College’s nondiscrimination policies may be addressed to:

-Civil Rights Coordinator, Office of the President
+Office of the Assistant Vice President for Civil Rights

 Delaware Technical Community College is a statewide multi-campus community college committed to providing open admission, post-secondary education at the associate degree level.
 The College offers comprehensive educational opportunities that support economic development and are relevant and responsive to the needs of the community including career, general, developmental, and transfer education; workforce training; professional development; and lifelong learning.
 The College believes in the practical value of higher education as a means of economic and personal advancement.
 The College respects its students as individuals and as members of diverse groups and is committed to fostering student success.